 Virtual Presentation (Video Conferencing)

-We understand that some presenters will not be able to make the trip to Cambridge to present their research paper or work in progress, due to financial and/or political restrictions on travel.
-The WorldCIS-2017 has instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
+We understand that some presenters will not be able to make the trip to London to present their research paper or work in progress, due to financial and/or political restrictions on travel.
+The WorldCIS-2019 has instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
 A research works submitted without the participant attending the conference in person, but presented via video conferencing are refereed and published (if accepted) in the conference proceedings.
 The following resources will be available for presentations: flipcharts, laptops, projectors and screens.

 All WorldCIS-2019 Best Papers, Workshops, and Posters Awards are listed on the Award web page.
 To view the Award listings, please click here.